-I’ve seen lots of people post monthly updates as to where they are in relation to their goals- or their FIRE number etc. Though, I’ve been tempted to do the same, I’m not sure what readers might get from it- especially on a monthly basis.
+I’ve seen lots of people (like Tony) post monthly updates as to where they are in relation to their goals- or their FIRE number etc. Though, I’ve been tempted to do the same, I’m not sure what readers might get from it- especially on a monthly basis.
 So, instead, I thought I’d do maybe 1 article a year- what I’d learnt, where I’d gotten too.
+So, read on for my progress so far!

 My early years: